raoul2000/yii2-workflow/guide/events.md

 	type = after event name = afterLeaveStatus{PostWorkflow/ready}
 	type = after event name = afterChangeStatusFrom{PostWorkflow/ready}to{PostWorkflow/published}
 	type = after event name = afterEnterStatus{PostWorkflow/published}

+Remember that events will be fired in this exact order until the last event or until the event is invalidated by a handler attached to the *before* events.

 ## Event Name Helper